MADUFAFA embraces the following core values;

 The Aitenga activities from 2015 to date include;

-In May 2015, we signed a contract with a few local women to teach them how to make products such earrings, and bags and also introduced savings programme to train them better ways of saving money.
+In May 2015, we signed a contract with a few local women to teach them how to make products such as earrings and bags and also introduced a savings programme to show them better ways of saving money.

 In June 2015, we started marketing these products in Taichung so as to sell the earrings and bags made by the local women to get money that will benefit the project.